-Some advice for building your team
+Some tips for building your team

 RULE NUMBER ONE: KEEP CALM